aws-samples/application-migration-with-aws-workshop/workshop/content/container-migration/create-sg.en.md

 ![edit-efs-sg](/ecs/edit-efs-sg.png)

+Click on the **Create security group** button to create the security group.

-### Modify the database security groups
+### 4. Modify the existing database security groups

-Modify the database security group (DB-SG) to allow inbound TCP port 3306 (MySQL port) from ECS-Tasks-SG and ECS-SG – to allow communication between ECS Tasks and the target database.
+Go to the **Security Groups** screen and modify the database security group (DB-SG) to allow inbound TCP traffic on port 3306 (MySQL port) from ECS-Tasks-SG to the target database (you should have already inboud rules for Webserver and Replication instance there),

 | Type    | Protocol      								   | Source            |
 | ---------------------- | ---------------- |----------------|